Eric Edward Khasakhala: Funeral and burial

-A Requiem Mass was held at the All Saints Cathedral in Nairobi.
-The service was performed by the Reverend Peter Njoka, the Provost of the All Saints Cathedral on Wednesday 26 July 2000.
+A Requiem Mass was held at All Saints' Cathedral, Nairobi.
+The service was performed by the Reverend Peter Njoka, the Provost of All Saints' Cathedral on Wednesday 26 July 2000.
 He was eulogized en masse by a large crowd of people from all walks of life.

 During the Requiem Mass, the Reverend Peter Njoka remarked, "I have never witnessed such a crowd before; we even have people sitting by the pulpit!".

 Touching tributes were read by family members, Cabinet ministers, and others during the funeral and burial services at Ebwali village in Bunyore.
 An estimated crowd of over twenty-five thousand people lined up the routes and filled the local school.
 Leaders from All Political Parties, Cabinet Ministers, members of Parliament and people from all walks of life attended the burial in Bunyore proving—Khasakhala's remains were interred with a meritorious national hero accolades.
 The bourgeois of the Luhya community, including all Cabinet Ministers from Western Province, technocrats, professionals, the larger business community, and common folk en masse were brought together in a rare show of solidarity that embodied his politics of reconciliation and healing.